Kala Dhanda Goray Log

 Kala Dhanda Goray Log is a 1986 Hindi-language action thriller film directed by Sanjay Khan, starring Sunil Dutt, Sanjay Khan, Anita Raj, Akbar Khan and Amrita Singh.
-The film's music was by Louis Banks and Laxmikant–Pyarelal, while the lyrics were by Anand Bakshi.
-The film was shot Chandivali Studio and Film City in Mumbai.
-This was one of Sanjay Khan's last films, before he shifted to television, acting and directing TV series like The Sword of Tipu Sultan (1990).
+The film's music was composed by Louis Banks and Laxmikant–Pyarelal, while the lyrics were written by Anand Bakshi.
+The film was shot at Chandivali Studio and Film City in Bombay.
+This was Sanjay Khan's last leading role in films, before he shifted to television, acting and directing TV series like The Sword of Tipu Sultan (1990).